sksunkai0505/KaiSun0505.github.io/publications.md

 Target *INFORMS Journal on Computing*.

-[5] **Sun, K.**, Dannenhoffer, J., An Algorithm Framework for the Exact Solution and Improved Approximation of the Maximum Weighted Independent Set Problem.\
+[5] **Sun, K.**, Dannenhoffer, J., An Algorithm Framework for the Exact Solution and Improved Approximations of the Maximum Weighted Independent Set Problem.\
 Target: *Journal of Combinatorial Optimization*.

 [6] **Sun, K.**, Dannenhoffer, J., Roy, U. An Algorithm Framework for the Exact